 Applying Einstein’s three rules to informatics systems, in order to achieve harmonization and simplification, can indeed lead to opportunities in the form of more efficient R&D workflows across multiple disciplines, and better access to data and information, which fosters enhanced, more timely decision-making and better science.
 And when simplification leads to the sunsetting of now redundant legacy applications, the result is reduced system maintenance efforts, streamlined system upgrades and lower total cost of ownership.

 But what is required to achieve the desired harmonization and simplification, especially when labs need to stay operational and older systems can’t just be dropped overnight?
 A central requirement is a modern and extensible LIMS system and informatics platform with a data model that can handle the current, and likely disparate, data types and volumes it will encounter.
-In order to allow effective co-existence, interaction and data exchange with other still extant systems, the core platform must also provide a robust, well-documented, standards-based Software Development Kit (SDK) and Application Programming Interface (API).
+In order to allow effective co-existence, interaction and data exchange with other still extant systems, the platform must also provide an Application Programming Interface (API).

-With the SDK and API in place, trained in-house developers can link activities in extended, multi-disciplinary workflows; monitor, share and exchange data; and include external data in a consistent yet extensible master data model – all though configuration, rather than by writing hard-to-maintain, custom-coded, point-to-point connectors.
-As workflows change, new analytical and scientific techniques come on-line and different data types need to be captured, the Core LIMS system can be easily and quickly extended by IT staff via simple configuration changes.
+With the API in place, trained in-house developers can link activities in extended, multi-disciplinary workflows; monitor, share and exchange data; and include external data in a consistent yet extensible master data model – all though configuration, rather than by writing hard-to-maintain, custom-coded, point-to-point connectors.
+As workflows change, new analytical and scientific techniques come on-line and different data types need to be captured, Thermo Scientific™ Core LIMS™ software can be easily and quickly extended by IT staff via simple configuration changes.

 This means that LIMS system downtime is minimized, the users’ learning curve is barely perturbed, and researchers can take advantage of extended and potentially more complex data types that are now stored consistently and available for immediate search, visualization and analysis.
 And as the data and features from legacy applications become subsumed and available in the new informatics platform, the older systems can then be sunset, freeing up valuable IT resources that can better deployed on more value-added activities.

-Core customers are already reaping the benefits of using the Platform for Science to support their continually evolving informatics roadmaps; and achieving simplification and harmonization in their informatics tools, data structures and processes that provide for greater efficiency, better science and reduced maintenance costs.
+Customers are already reaping the benefits of using Platform for Science software to support their continually evolving informatics roadmaps; and achieving simplification and harmonization in their informatics tools, data structures and processes that provide for greater efficiency, better science and reduced maintenance costs.
 Learn how.

 [i] Quoted in The Antidote: Inside the World of New Pharma, by Barry Werth, Simon and Schuster, Feb 4, 2014